PowerShell/PSSwagger/docs/commands/New-PSSwaggerModule.md

 ```

 ### -Credential
-Credentials to use when the SpecificationUri requires authentification.
-Will override -UseDefaultCredential when both are specified at the same time.
+Credential to use when the SpecificationUri requires authentication.
+It will override -UseDefaultCredential when both are specified at the same time.

 ```yaml
 Type: PSCredential